Student residence Alfred-Jung-Straße

 The student residence towers towards the sky from the former location of a single-storey commercial building, which had long been empty.
 At the beginning of 2016, the old building was torn down and the construction pit was erected for PORR to begin building the 425 residential units – covering a total usable and liveable floor space of more than 8,000m².

-A house in which students can develop and feel comfortable, and which we handed over on time.
+A building in which students can develop and feel at home, which we handed over on time.

 The project